-Using a loan to consolidate credit card debt can be extremely helpful.
+Using a home equity loan to consolidate credit card debt can be extremely helpful.
 With the right credit score, you can qualify for a loan at a low interest rate.
 This allows you to pay back what you owe in a more efficient way.
 It minimizes the total cost of debt elimination and often means that you pay less each month, too.

-However, although loans can be useful for consolidating debt, not all loans are created equal for this purpose.
+However, although loans can be useful for consolidating debt, not all loans are equal for this purpose.
 The information below helps you understand the key difference between consolidating with these two types of loans.
 If you have questions or need to discuss your best options for debt relief with a certified professional, we can help.
 Call Consolidated Credit at 1-844-402-3073 to schedule a consultation with a credit counsellor at no charge.
 You can also complete our online application.

 Home Equity Line of Credit vs Personal Loan:

 A home equity line or home equity line of credit (HELOC) is a secured form of borrowing.
 The lender is using your home as collateral that you’ll pay back the HELOC.
 Otherwise, it can foreclose on your home or initiate a power of sale.

 HELOCs are revolving in nature.
 That means that you can borrow money as needed and you only pay interest on the money that you borrow.
 It also means that you can borrow money, pay it back and then reborrow it again as needed.

 There are two types of HELOCS.
 You can take out a standalone HELOC or a HELOC combined with your mortgage.

 A standalone HELOC is like a second mortgage.
 It’s separate and apart from the main mortgage that you have.
 You may be able to have a HELOC at the same or a different lender where your mortgage is at.